reddtoric/2-player-snake/README.md

 <img src="Images/controller-cross-section.jpg" width="400"/>

 (Partially) Initial design.
 I forgot the divot where the soldering on the PCB takes up space.
 In the original case, you'll see I melted it.
-Screw holes are not in the CAD because I didn't have enough time to make sure they're were they should be and decided to just drill them.
+Screw holes and cable hole are not in the CAD because I didn't have enough time to make sure they're were they should be and decided to just drill them.

 <img src="Images/case.jpg" width="400"/> <img src="Images/back-cover.jpg" width="400"/> <img src="Images/dpad.jpg" width="400"/>